ipython-contrib/jupyter_contrib_nbextensions/README.md

 As you can see, each line of code is a separate string in an array, and that array is passed to the `escape` function.
-Note that the strings are in single-quotes (`'`), which means that any single quotes you want to appear in the notebook have to be escaped (`\'`), but double quotes (`"`) don't.
+Note that the strings are in single-quotes (`'`), which means that any single quotes you want to appear *inside* those strings have to be escaped (`\'`), but double quotes (`"`) don't.
+(Though if you enclose your javascript strings in double quotes, you'll have to reverse this advice.)
 So generally, I just stick to double quotes in my snippets.
-But you can do whatever you prefer.
+But you can do whatever you prefer, as long as you're aware of this problem.

 ## Delete a menu item